 There have since been a number of significant changes to the way NSW Police conduct strip searches, but there is still more work to do.

-Redfern Legal Centre is working with the law firm Slater and Gordon to investigate potential class actions against NSW Police for unlawful strip searches.
-Our current investigation is focused on strip searches at Splendour in the Grass.
+Redfern Legal Centre is working with the law firm Slater and Gordon on a class action against the state of NSW for unlawful police strip searches at festivals across NSW.
 Learn more and share your story here.

 The laws and procedures guiding strip searches need to be improved.
 Young people should feel safe to ask police for help when it is needed.
 But the overuse of strip searches is making young people feel unsafe and closing down lines of communication with police.